 This gives three different implements attested for making the velour/pineapple stitch: an ordinary tapered crochet hook, a cylindrical Tunisian crochet hook, and a flat shepherd’s hook.
 The choice among them would have been a straightforward matter of individual preference.
 As a Tunisian stitch, the five-wrap spiral post is obviously restricted to a long cylindrical hook.
 There is also an upper limit to the number of equally sized wraps that can be effected with a tapered hook, varying with the degree of the taper.

 The designs in Der Blatt treat the flat hook as advantageous when yarn is pulled through up to four loops or wraps at the same time.
 This extends the documented use of such tools beyond the realm of slip stitch crochet.
 In light of the flat hook’s long-standing Swedish nexus, it seems a fair guess that it was at times used for the stitches presented in the preceding post.
-If so, the distinction between urban and rural flat hook crochet becomes all the more diffuse.
+If so, the distinction between flat hook crochet at the urban worktable and in rural tradition becomes all the more diffuse.

 The initial categorization of the use of a shepherd’s hook as a form of knitting also extends to Tunisian crochet.
 Both the Tunisian crochet stitch and the long hook are described in terms of knitting in the 23 January 1861 issue of Der Blatt (where the method was introduced three year earlier).